beshu-tech/readonlyrest-docs/details/impersonation.md

 Impersonation mode has some limitations.
 Please check if they have an impact on your use cases:

 * Not all features available in the ROR configuration are testable with impersonation mode.
 Some rules used in ROR ACL do not support impersonation.
 For example, auth rule with hashed credentials (e.g. `auth_key_sha512`) can be used in impersonation mode only when credentials follow the format `USER_NAME: HASH(PASSWORD)`; A fully hashed username and password don't allow fetching a username.
 The auth rule in such a format won't match during impersonation.
-A list of the rules with info about impersonation support can be found [here](../elasticsearch.md#rules).
+In the [rules description](../elasticsearch.md#rules) section you can find information about each rules impersonation support.

 * Test Settings are stored in the memory of the node that handled the saving request sent by ROR Kibana plugin.
 Impersonation support will be limited to this node.
 We are going to improve it in the future, but for now your Kibana should only communicate with one Elasticsearch node.